jlevy/the-art-of-command-line/CONTRIBUTING.md

 - Invite friends to review if possible.
 If desired, feel free to invite friends to help your original translation by letting them fork your repo, then merging their PRs.
 - When done, indicate on the PR that it's ready to be merged into the main repo.

-Further questions on process or want to volunteer to help in some other way?
+### Further questions

+Unsure of the process?
+Or do you have skills and inclination to help in a more substantial way?
-File an issue or e-mail the original author @jlevy.
+File an issue or e-mail the original author [@jlevy](https://github.com/jlevy).